Fall 2020 Sciame Series: Luis Callejas

 Online - Zoom meeting

 Please join us for the new SCIAME Global Spotlight Lecture Series, titled Far South.
 Curated by Associate Professor Fabian Llonch, the series features prominent architects from South America who will discuss their work and the unique political and environmental challenges they face.
 The fourth lecture of this series, entitled "Recent Works," will be presented by Luis Callejas (@lcla_office), whose practice and research challenges the distinction between architecture and landscape architecture.
-An introduction will be led by Shawn Rickenbacker.
+An introduction will be led by Julio Salacedo.

 To join the event, please follow the Zoom link here.